Minnesota Bar Examination (UBE)

 Admission by UBE

-Applicants who have obtained a scaled score of at least 260 on a Uniform Bar Exam taken in another jurisdiction within three years may apply for admission based on that score.
-For complete details contact the Minnesota State Board of Law Examiners.
+Applicants who have obtained a scaled score of at least 260 on a Uniform Bar Exam taken in another jurisdiction within the preceding three years may apply for admission based on that score.
+Additional requirements apply.

 Looking For Another Jurisdiction?